-Dyckia platyphylla is a very attractive plant, up to 8 inches (20 cm) tall, that grows in clusters of rosettes up to 1 foot (30 cm) in diameter.
-Leaves are short, wide, glossy, deep green and blush bronze to even purple in full sun.
+Dyckia platyphylla is an attractive plant that grows up to 8 inches (20 cm) tall, forming clusters of rosettes.
+Leaves are short, wide, glossy, deep green, and blush bronze to purple in full sun.
 They are covered in silvery scales beneath and attractive whitish teeth along the margins.
-In spring to summer can appear the attractive up to 3 foot (90 cm) tall stalks of yellow-orange flowers appear from spring to summer.
+Rosettes are up to 1 foot (30 cm) in diameter.
+The up to 3 foot (90 cm) tall stalks of yellow-orange flowers appear from spring to summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care